vera-olive/data_science_projects/README.md

-# data_science_projects
+# world_development_indicators_sql

 ## Hello!
-Welcome to this repo where I upload data analysis projects in the form of Jupyter notebooks.
+This repo contains a data analysis project in the form of Jupyter notebooks.
+This is done for self learning purposes.

-These are done for self learning purposes.
+In this project, I use SQL to explore indicators in the World Development Indicators (WDI).
+The WDI is the primary World Bank collection of development indicators, compiled from officially-recognized international sources.
+It presents the most current and accurate global development data available, and includes national, regional and global estimates.